 There are four majestic fortresses in the city, and it is impossible to say which one offers the best views.
 But our favourite was the Barone fortresses, due to the on-site cafe and modern museum.
 They offer an AR tour of the grounds, which teaches you quite a lot about the construction of the fortress and the city’s ancient history.
-Plus, this is a great spot to sit down for a cup of hot tea or a glass of cold craft beer, and just relax and enjoy the scenery.
+Plus, this is a great spot to sit down for a cup of a hot tea or a glass of cold craft beer, and just relax and enjoy the scenery.

 This city is also the home of the Cathedral of St. James, one of the most prominent works of architect Giorgio da Sabenico.
 The Renaissance church is located in the heart of Šibenik’s Civitas Sacra, and it is a majestic building both inside and out.

 Just meters away from the Cathedral, there’s a staircase that will take you to the city’s main seaside promenade.
 It is lined with cafes and restaurants, which are excellent spots for delicious meals with breathtaking views.